Himolde-IBE110/Labs/HTML-Clouds/README.md

 # Lab Web technologies and the Cloud
 Lab exercises.
 Introduction to Information Technology.
 Web technologies.
 Based on https://www.w3schools.com/whatis/whatis_html.asp, Edx course HTML5 and CSS Fundamentals*, Khan Academy https://www.khanacademy.org/computing/hour-of-code/hour-of-html/pt/css-basics and https://aws.amazon.com/getting-started/tutorials/
-If you find this topic intersting, you can take the courses at https://aws.amazon.com/training/
+If you find this topic interesting, you can take the courses at https://aws.amazon.com/training/

 The school library provides several books as online resources.
 You can access them through the library databases link: https://www.himolde.no/bibliotek/english/databases/ in the Database Ebook Central ProQuest - E-books in full text.